DIY DRO Adapter Kit for Glass Scales

 This kit comes with high-quality name brand components that are derated to provide ample headroom for long-term reliability and durability.
 This includes:

-- Gold plated printed circuit board, electrically tested and inspected to meet IPC-A-600 Class II standard
+- Printed circuit board (HASL finish), electrically tested and inspected to meet IPC-A-600 Class II standard

 - TI MSP430 microcontroller, preprogrammed with TouchDRO firmware

 - Set of Texas Instruments ICs (74xx244 buffer and two LM1117 voltage regulators)

 - D-Sub 9 connectors, pin headers, and jumper wires for connecting various scale configurations

 To complete the build, you will need to provide a set of compatible Glass or Magnetic DRO scales, a suitable non-metallic enclosure and a 7.2V-9V AC/DC power adapter with a center-positive 5.5mm barrel connector.